Read in: Español

 - In person at a Family Welcome Center.

 Thank you for your interest in our French and Spanish Dual Language Programs.

 Due to the DOE’s mission to place more ELL (English Language Learners), they have changed the way families apply for Dual Language Programs throughout the city.
 Please read our detailed instructions (in italic) under Step 1.

 Below is the process for the Dual Language Kindergarten Application:

-- LATE JANUARY: PS133 to Schedule Appointments for Native Speaker Assessments: PS 133 will call or email all native speakers to be assessed in their native language.
+- MID-JANUARY: PS133 to Schedule Appointments for Native Speaker Assessments: If you are a Francophone or Spanish speaker (Anglophone students should ignore this step), please sign up for an assessment appointment.
+After you sign up, someone from PS 133 will contact you based on the link to verify that your child does indeed need to take the assessment and confirm the appointment.
 It is helpful for us to have you apply early so there is ample time to schedule assessments, however, all applicants will have the opportunity to be assessed no matter when they apply within the application window.

-- JANUARY 22-FEBRUARY 28th: PS 133 to Conduct Assessment Testing: All students who confirmed and scheduled a testing time will be assessed by one of our Dual Language Teachers.
+- FEBRUARY: PS 133 to Conduct Assessment Testing: All students who confirmed and scheduled a testing time will be assessed by one of our Dual Language Teachers.

 - LATE APRIL: Pre-register with PS 133 to secure your spot: Please accept or decline your placement in our Dual Language Program.

 Please email our Parent Coordinator, Mr. Dickerson, with questions or you can address them to email@example.com